nodejs/mentorship/README.md

 ### Declare intent and goals

-A project under Node.js, (ie node-core) declares the intent to join the mentorship program.
-An announcement (with enrollment instructions) will be added in the mentorship project by the commcomm to declare an opening for a mentorship program for the mentioned project.
+A project under Node.js, (i.e. node-core) declares the intent to join the mentorship program.
+An announcement (with enrollment instructions) will be added in the mentorship project by the CommComm, declaring an opening for a mentorship program for the mentioned project.

 ### Choosing Mentors

-The Node.js mentioned project will be the main contributor in electing and choosing the mentors.
-In addition to called out mentors, candidates from the community are required to submit a form to queue up for the selection process.
+The Node.js mentioned project will be the main contributor in electing and choosing mentors.
+In addition to nominated mentors, candidates from the community are required to submit a form to apply for the selection process.
 Check the [Application Forms][] for more details.

 ### Identifying Mentees

-Mentees fill in a form to be queued up for getting matched with a mentor.
+Mentees fill in a form to apply to be matched with a mentor.
 Check the [Application Forms][] for more details.

 ### Matching